 The expiration time used for content pulled from your origin server.

-- If Cache Expiration Method is set to Relative to Ingest or Relative to Last Modified, CDN TTL is the number of seconds since ingest, last access, or last modify to wait before expiring the asset.
+- If Cache Expiration Method is set to Relative to Ingest or Relative to Last-Modified, CDN TTL is the number of seconds since ingest, last access, or last modified to wait before expiring the asset.

 Deliver These Origin Headers